ddxv/example-sveltekit-email-password-2fa/README.md

-# Email and password example with 2FA in SvelteKit
+# Email and password example with 2FA in SvelteKit and PostgreSQL

 Built with SQLite.